-Vestibular rehabilitation is a customised patient-oriented physiotherapy programme, designed by our Specialist Neuro-physiotherapist, to meet your specific needs.
-It can help accelerate the rate at which you are able to return back to a normal level of functioning by reducing the symptoms that prevent you from living your life the way you want.
+Vestibular and balance rehabilitation therapy is a customised, patient-oriented physiotherapy programme, designed by our Specialist Neuro-physiotherapist to meet your specific balance therapy needs.
+This type of therapy can help to speed up the rate at which you can return to a normal level of functioning, by reducing the symptoms that prevent you from living your life the way you want.

-It is aimed at reducing dizziness and imbalance by facilitating central nervous system compensation, strengthening and mobilising the musculo-skeletal system and de-stressing using relaxation techniques.
+Balance rehabilitation therapy is designed to help reduce feelings of dizziness and imbalance by facilitating central nervous system compensation, strengthening and mobilising the musculo-skeletal system, and helping to de-stress your body via relaxation techniques.

-It also focuses on holistic wellness and overall health which can help to reduce other symptoms and/or medical conditions that might be contributing to your balance disorder.
+Vestibular and balance rehabilitation therapy also focuses on holistic wellness and overall health, which can help to reduce other symptoms and/or medical conditions that might be contributing to your balance disorder.

-During an initial session, your symptoms will be evaluated, and you will be assessed on some/ all of the following areas as appropriate:
+During your initial balance rehabilitation session, your symptoms will be evaluated, and you will be assessed on some or all of the following areas as appropriate:

 - Visual stability and mobility